Welcome to our fabric glossary.

 A synthetic manufactured polymer fibre that can be machine washed and dried.
 It also has excellent colour fastness.

 A favourable property that a lining fabric should ideally have in order to prevent static build up and help promote a soft comfortable drape.
 Click here to see our Aint-Static fabrics.

 A pattern composed of diamonds of various colours on a plain background, used in knitted garments such as sweaters and socks.

 Back to top

-Bamboo fabric is a natural textile made from the pulp of the bamboo grass, with unique of softness, absorbency and antibacterial.
+Bamboo fabric is a natural textile made from the pulp of the bamboo grass, with the unique properties of softness, absorbency and is antibacterial.
 It is a light and strong fabric and produced from a sustainable product.

 A method of producing colour designs on textiles by dyeing them, having first applied wax to the parts to be left undyed.
 Multi-coloured and blended effects are obtained by repeating the dyeing process several times.

 Fabric cut at a 45 degree angle to the selvedge.

 A knit or woven fabric with small curls or loops that create a nubby surface.
 The yarn is spun with one or more threads, with one thread having a tight tension and the other with less tension creating the loops.
 This fabric is often used in sweaters, vests and coats.

 A plain weave tightly woven fabric that was traditionally made from wool but can be from 100% cotton or a cotton blend.
 Common uses are quilting and shirt-making.